sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 *   `file:has.owner()` will only include files with an owner assigned to them.
 *   `-file:has.owner()` will only include files without an owner.

-When performing a search a `select:file.owners` makes the query return owners.
+When performing a search the `select:file.owners` predicate will return the owners for the result of that search.

 For instance one can find all the owners of TypeScript files in a given repository by using `repo:^github\.com/sourcegraph/sourcegraph$ lang:TypeScript select:file.owners`.